Notifications for Confluent Cloud

 To mute notifications for an environment, on the environment overview page, select the Actions menu, and click the Manage notifications option.

-When you click Manage notifications, a side panel will open where you can mute notifications for that environment.
+When you click Manage notifications, a side panel opens where you can mute notifications for that environment.

 To set whether notifications are muted for a resource using the REST API the first time, you send a POST request to the environment endpoint (/notifications/v1/resource-preferences), to change the mute setting after it has been set, you send a PATCH request to the same endpoint.

-The request should include an authentication header that contains an API key and secret scoped for resource management, Base64 encoded.
+The request must include an authentication header that contains an API key and secret scoped for resource management, Base64 encoded.
 For more about authentication, see Authentication.

-The following example shows how the mute notifications for an environment.
+The following example shows how to mute notifications for an environment.

 POST /notifications/v1/resource-preferences HTTP/1.1